Asyc/MultiOS-HWID/README.md

 A hardware ID generator that is based off of getting data from hardware located in the computer.
 This tool is designed to work with multiple of the most famous operating systems such as Linux/OS X/Windows.

 # Use/License
-You can use this tool freely but some credit would be nice!
+You can use this tool freely, but some credit would be nice!

 # Operating Systems
 Windows : Fully supported without the need of administrator privileges.